This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Never a moment to rest,” he griped to Ward.
 “Let’s hit it.”

 Capri sighed with contentment the moment she finished her exam.
 There was a sense of accomplishment and focus in her stride as she walked out of Nolan University’s entrance intent on beginning her secret plan for revenge, but the boisterous antics of her ex-boyfriend offering her a ride home quickly disrupted the solo celebration.
-If Nia would have just let me take the car and drop her off early at work, I wouldn’t be stuck with this idiot, she thought reluctantly sitting in the car to shut him up.
-That tactic … didn’t work.
+Reluctantly, she sat in the car to shut him up.

 “You know, I’ve been tryna get a hold of you for a minute now.”